RJuanJo/IA_Activities/1stHomework/README.md

 - **wordcloud**: For generating word clouds from text data.
 - **re**: For working with regular expressions.

-Run the following command in the path of the activitie to install necessary libraries:
+Run the following command in the path of the activity to install necessary libraries:

 ´´´python
 pip install -r requirements.txt
 ´´´